gabrielfgm/SNinEH/README.md

                                      color = "black")))
 ```

+    ## na.rm removed 13 nodes out of 108

 ![](README_files/figure-markdown_github/net_figure-1.png)

-### Reproducing Table 2: Estimating network regressions
+### Estimating network regressions

 To estimate the regressions we use the packages `spdep` and `sphet`
 which were written for spatial econometrics, and we output the results
 using the package `texreg`.
 In this example we output the tables to
-text.
+html.
 In the paper they are output to latex, and we edit them slightly
 (removing the fixed effects) in order to truncate them for publication.

 ``` r